An alarming number of people are complaining about their Citi credit card accounts - Local News 8

 The database indicates the complaint was closed without offering non-monetary relief and Citi chose not to make its response public.

-Another borrower from Texas complained Citi charged unnecessary late fees and interest.
+Another borrower from Texas complained in June that Citi charged unnecessary late fees and interest.

 “I have been a Citicard member for 31 years and in 2020 I have encountered the worst and most unprofessional customer service,” the borrower wrote in the complaint, which the database indicates was closed with monetary relief.